 "What if I can't afford it?"

 Without health insurance coverage, diagnostic testing for dyslexia can be expensive - $750 to $2,000 is typical.
-This may not be possible for many families.
-If you can not afford to have your child officially diagnosed, but strongly suspect dyslexia due to family history and many signs and symptoms, we recommend putting your available financial resources towards helping your child.
+Note that not all health insurance companies cover the diagnostic testing.
+This cost may not be possible for many families.
+If you can not afford to have your child officially diagnosed, but strongly suspect dyslexia due to family history and many signs and symptoms, consider putting your available financial resources towards helping your child.
 A diagnosis is helpful, but not required to work on your child's difficulties.
 See the Tutoring section for more information.

 Educating yourself and those around your child will greatly empower your child's experience and can help cause changes in the classroom.
 Changes in your home can start today.
 Learn the facts.